 Q: How has working at huge tech companies such as Google and YouTube helped you in shaping Guidecentral?

-GI: It helped in many different ways, from having a global vision and a metric-driven mentality, to numerous business connections and access to some really intelligent people who are willing to join the company, invest their personal money or contribute with ideas and feedback.
+GI: It helped in many different ways, from having a global vision and a metric-driven mentality to numerous business connections and access to some really intelligent people who are willing to join the company, invest their personal money or contributes with ideas and feedback.

 Q: How do you plan on taking the business further and growth-wise, where would like the business to be this time next year?